 If any of the above ice chests caught your attention then note that you can get a 5% off the retail price by using this Bison Coolers link when buying from their website (note: the discount will be applied automatically during checkout).

 Soft Cooler Bags Like YETI Hopper

-YETI’s soft Hopper cooler is another super popular model, and is a great addition to the larger hard sided coolers.
-Here’s our top picks for the best soft coolers like YETI:
+YETI’s soft Hopper cooler, reviewed by us here, is another super popular model and is a great addition to the larger hard-sided coolers.

 Igloo Marine Cooler Bag

-Other than the price of course, one of users’ favorite features of these cooler bags is that they’re built to withstand marine environments, and are made with 100% non-corrosive zippers and hardware that won’t rust or get frozen in place in the salty air.
+Other than the price, of course, one of the users’ favorite features of these cooler bags is that they’re built to withstand marine environments, and are made with 100% non-corrosive zippers and hardware that won’t rust or get frozen in place in the salty air.

-It’s another super-popular bag for saltwater anglers, and like the Igloo, is purpose-built to be able to withstand corrosion brought on by salty environments.
+It’s another super-popular bag for saltwater anglers, and like the Igloo, it is purpose-built to be able to withstand corrosion brought on by salty environments.

 RTIC Soft Pack